BillGibsonDev/BillGibsonDev/README.md

 My name is Bill Gibson aka DevGibby.

-I make user expierences in HTML, CSS, JavaScript and React.
+I make user experiences in HTML, CSS, JavaScript and React.

 I am currently seeking opportunities for employment as a Frontend Web Developer!
 <!--